-Read about some of our experiences and stories so far
+Read about some of our experiences and stories

 The Warrnambool Standard - Over 100 Warrnambool community members and students attended the first day of the roadshow at Emmanuel College.
 Local Stuart Bethune gets a lesson on how to clean and care for his grandfather's WW1 bravery medal.